0hmX/0hmx/README.md

 I also have a YouTube channel [here](https://www.youtube.com/@TheAnkanOfficial) I like to make tutorials and share random facts about software!

 Contribution to Nodejs
-- This was my first contribution to nodejs; Solved a bug related to the "fs" module, where a function was not respecting the [bufferSize](https://github.com/nodejs/node/pull/55896)
+- Solved a crtical bug related to the "fs" module, where a function was not respecting the [bufferSize](https://github.com/nodejs/node/pull/55896)

 Contribution to deno
 - added support for [async generator](https://github.com/denoland/deno/pull/26703) in setInterval similar nodejs